Gregory4321/cooks_finest/testing.md

 ![Calculate rating error](media/readme_content/testing_images/calc-rat-error.png)

-The terminal windows problem tab was a great way to debug my code along the development process and was used to indicate nay problems along the way.
+The terminal windows problem tab was a great way to debug my code along the development process and was used to indicate any problems along the way.
 Problems I found from this were used to rectify any mistakes in code, linting errors, and warnings.

 ![Trailing error in markdown](media/readme_content/testing_images/prob-tab.png)